-Cherokee National Forest, Southern Districts Campgrounds Professional Review and Guide
+Cherokee National Forest, Southern Districts Campgrounds Professional Guide

 "The southern districts of the Cherokee National Forest stretch from the southern tip of the Great Smoky Mountains National Park to the Georgia state line and are bordered on the east by North Carolina.
 This is a vast area of managed forest, scenic drives, mountain peaks, white-water streams, and recreation areas.
 The opportunities for recreation are endless.
 If fishing is more your speed, you’ll surely enjoy the Hiwassee and Tellico Rivers; both are popular spots for reeling in large trout.
 These are just a sampling of outdoor activities in the area; don’t forget about hiking, hunting, mountain biking, shooting ranges, boating, water-skiing, nature photography, and wildlife viewing.